 Can I Negotiate Terms In My Employment Contract In Singapore?

 Absolutely.
-An employment contract is an agreement between two parties.
+An employment contract is a legal written agreement between two parties.
 If you find certain terms unfavourable, you can always negotiate before signing.

 Is It Mandatory For Every Employee To Have A Written Employment Contract?